Integral Calculus

 Please note:

-The integrals are determined using numerical methods.
-In principle, these reach their limits with functions with a very fast change of sign.
+The integrals are calculated using numerical methods.
+In principle, these reach their limits for functions with a very fast change of sign.

 See also: